aaronstevens/aaronstevens.github.io/02-resume.md

 ### Additional Skills / Attributes

 According to my school and work experience reports I’m told I am very punctual, well dressed, and have excellent attendance with no unauthorised absences.
 I am well motivated and committed to completing the tasks given, and not afraid to ask for assistance if unsure about anything.
+I also have a fully clean driving license, and completed an Emergency First Aid at Work course.

 ---